 The low FODMAP diet is a therapeutic diet for irritable bowel syndrome (IBS).
-The low FODMAP diet should be undertaken with the guidance of a registered dietitian to ensure the diet is followed correctly and is healthy, well-balanced, and varied.
+The low FODMAP diet consists of three stages:

 3. Provide support and low FODMAP resources

-Over-restriction of FODMAPs may compromise your intake of calcium, B vitamins, dietary fibre and the variety of foods from which you get your nutrients from.
-A dietitian can recommend which food groups to focus on to ensure your nutritional status isn’t compromised.
-This is particularly important for vegetarians because common vegetarian foods are high FODMAP, meaning protein, vitamin B12, iron and zinc intake may be inadequate.
+Over-restriction of FODMAPs may compromise your intake of calcium, B vitamins, and dietary fibre.
+A dietitian can ensure that you are eating a balanced diet to meet your nutritional requirements.
+This is particularly important for vegetarians because common vegetable foods are high in FODMAPs, meaning protein, vitamin B12, iron and zinc intake may be inadequate.

-Dietitians provide a systematic way of identifying which FODMAPs are problematic for you and the quantity that can be included in your diet in the long term.
-You may only need to restrict a few very high FODMAP foods.
+FODMAP-trained dietitians can provide a systematic way of identifying which FOMAPs are problematic for you and the quantity that can be included in your diet in the long term.